University of Newcastle

 Recognition of Prior Learning

-The University of Newcastle wants to help you fast-track your degree, recognising that your prior study is one way they can do that.
+If you have previously studied or have relevant work experience, you may be eligible for recognition of prior learning.
 If your application is successful, you can reduce the number of courses you need to study, saving you time and money.
 Contact the university for more information.

 Outcomes